Try as we might, we’re all terrible at predicting outcomes and relationship predictions in our lives–but we keep doing it.

 Can you see how your thinking clears up when you allow your thoughts and stories to settle?

-Can you see how there’s more love inside you and for others when this happens?
+Can you see how there’s more love inside you and for others and for yourself when this happens?